KEY: # = new course * = course changed † = course dropped

 Study of forces on bodies at rest.
 Vector algebra; study of force systems; equivalent force systems; distributed forces; internal forces; principles of equilibrium; application to trusses, frames and beams; friction.

 A study of stress and strain in deformable solids with application primarily to linear elastic materials: stress and strain transformations; simple tension and compression of axial members; torsion of shafts; bending of beams; combined loading of members; buckling of columns.
 Prereq: Registration in the College of Engineering or consent of chairperson, and EM 221; prereq or concur: MA 214.

 Study of the motion of bodies.
 Kinematics: cartesian and polar coordinate systems; normal and tangential components; translating and rotating reference frames.
 Kinetics of particles and rigid bodies: laws of motion; work and energy; impulse and momentum.
-Prereq: Registration in College of Engineering, EM 221 and MA 214.
+Prereq: Registration in College of Engineering and EM 221.
+Co-req: MA 214.

 Combines freehand sketching techniques, both orthographic and pictorial, and the use of a solid modeling program to describe and define mechanical objects using current industrial standards.
 An introduction to basic dimensioning and tolerancing techniques is included.

 Fundamental principles of thermodynamics.
 Prereq: PHY 231.
 Co-req: MA 213.

 A background course in the areas of materials and manufacturing processes for mechanical engineers.
 Includes basic microstructure of materials, material properties and processing.
 Also includes an overview of casting, metal forming, machining, additive processing, non-traditional manufacturing processes, and manufacturing of non-metallic components.
 Prereq: MA 113, CHE 105.